-House Committee Votes To Continue Research Ban On Genetically Modified Babies
+House Committee Votes To Continue Ban On Genetically Modified Babies

 "This is a prohibition that is accepted by nearly every nation in the world due to the unknown risks," said Rep. Jeff Fortenberry, R-Neb., during a hearing where the ban was restored.
 "The risks of harm are real."

-The ban prohibits the FDA from considering any proposals to study whether genetically modified embryos could be used to try to establish pregnancies.
+The ban prohibits the FDA from considering any proposals to try to use genetically modified embryos to try to establish pregnancies.

 Some scientists oppose the ban because it bars them from conducting the studies necessary to determine whether it might one day be safe and effective to create genetically modified babies.
 The goal would be to prevent devastating genetic diseases.